 So, right now, we also have high number of searches on Genshin.
 And, even though we consider ourselves quite gaming friendly, we had to search to find out it’s a new downloadable game.

 Then, you’ve also got La Nina, the Pacific-based weather event, Fox News which we couldn’t figure out other why it was trending in Australia, and randomly Hugh Hefner and I Love Lucy.

-Check out our guides to secondary research and digital media for more on the topics we cover in this article.
+Check out our secondary research and digital media guides for more on using search trends.
+Also, our article on using keywords for writing inspiration talks about how to use search tools with content development.
 And contact us if you need specific help to use search trends as a way to generate content ideas.